trynthink/scout/docs/analysis_approach.rst

    * Time sensitive valuation of energy efficiency

-      * Optionally, a user may specify one or more ECM features that apply efficiency impacts differently according to time of day and season, using hourly baseline energy load shapes, electricity prices, and marginal |CO2| emissions factors.
+      * Optionally, a user may specify one or more ECM features that apply efficiency impacts differently according to time of day and season, using hourly baseline energy load shapes, electricity costs, and average |CO2| emissions factors.

 .. _analysis-step-2: